Priyansh0418/Haski/README.md

   - Allow users to delete saved photos and export/delete their account data.

 This MVP will let you validate user demand, iterate on model accuracy, and build the UI flows required for more advanced recommendations.
+## Changelog

+- 2025-10-24: Updated README — clarified quickstart and added a changelog entry.